Beyond Advocacy: A Design Space for Replication-Related Studies: Introduction

 \section{Introduction}

-Reproducibility and replicability have long been central concerns in scientific research\cite{peng2011reproducible}.
-Replicating a previous study ensures the findings are validated, and can be cited with confidence\cite{national2019reproducibility, jasny2011again}.
-The concerns that most published studies are not replicated, and that researchers are typically more interested in addressing new research questions than revisiting old ones are often discussed under the broader discourse of the "replication crisis"\cite{kosara2018skipping,peng2015reproducibility}, and have increasingly motivated reflection within the visualization and HCI communities\cite{hornbaek2014once,fekete2020exploring,quadri2019you}.
-Such reflection has contributed valuable terminology discussions and broad taxonomies of replication-related studies, along with advocacy for more replication practices\cite{vis2024_opc_replication_2024}.
+Reproducibility and replicability have long been central concerns in scientific research~\cite{peng2011reproducible}.
+Replicating a previous study ensures the findings are validated, and can be cited with confidence~\cite{jasny2011again}.
+Replication in the physical sciences (e.g. the reaction when mixing two chemicals) is straightforward; not so in sciences where humans are part of the experiment.
+For example, both psychology and sociology suffer from insufficient replication to validate published findings~\cite{open2015estimating, freese_replication_2017}.
+So too for the fields of Visualization and HCI~\cite{kosara2018skipping, hornbaek2014once}.

+The concerns that most published studies are not replicated, and that researchers are typically more interested in addressing new research questions than revisiting old ones are often discussed under the broader discourse of the "replication crisis"~\cite{kosara2018skipping,peng2015reproducibility}.
+Such reflection within the Visualization and HCI communities~\cite{hornbaek2014once,fekete2020exploring,quadri2019you} advocates for more replication~\cite{vis2024_opc_replication_2024}.
-However, terminology discussions alone provide limited support for the practical-level decisions that researchers must make when designing and conducting replication-related studies, and offer no consistent, auditable way to report how a new study (the replication study) relates to an existing one (the reference study).

-While our fields have mature guidelines for designing single experiments, there is little support for the process of designing a replication study, which naturally must correspond (in some way) to the reference study.
+However, existing terminology and advocacy works alone provide limited support for the practical-level decisions that researchers must make when designing and conducting replication-related studies, and offer no concrete and consistent way to report how a new study (the replication study) relates to an existing one (the reference study).
+Our guidelines for designing single and independent experiments give little support for the process of designing a replication study, which naturally must correspond (in some way) to the reference study.
 Meaningful comparison requires making explicit how the replication study differs from the reference study, and what equivalence is (and is not) assumed.

-To facilitate this design and comparison we propose a design space framework for the replication-related studies.
-This makes explicit what researchers should actually implement in their replication study and what design choices they need to make.
-It is in contrast to prior literature which takes a more conceptual or abstract approach in defining the scope of replication.